-To install the 4064 ISA card:
+To install the LightJockey 4064 ISA card:

 - 1. Turn off the computer. - 2.
 Disconnect the power cord.
 Failure to unplug the cord could result in injury to you or damage to the computer. - 3.
 Remove the computer cover. - 4.
 Find an available ISA expansion slot and remove its cover plate from the back of the computer chassis. - 5.
 Holding the card by the bracket and corner, push the card's copper contacts into the expansion slot.
 Ensure that the card is correctly seated in the ISA slot. - 6.
 Fasten the card to the chassis. - 7.
 Replace the cover and reconnect the power cord. - 8.
 Connect the DMX output cable(s) to the card.
-There: - Are 2 connectors on the Club version: The top connector has DMX input/output for links 1 and 2; the bottom connector has input/output for links 3 and 4. - Is 1 connector in the DJ version, supporting both DMX input and output. - 9.
+There: - Are 2 connectors on the Club version: The top connector has DMX output for DMX links 1 and 2; the bottom connector has DMX output for DMX links 3 and 4, or alternatively DMX output for DMX link 3 and input for DMX in. - Is 1 connector in the DJ version, supporting both DMX input and output. - 9.
 You should now restart your computer and go to the following driver installation procedure.